-The objective $J_{\rm task}$ implicitly depends on the initial state $\bms_0$ distribution and the policy $\pi$, but we drop this dependence to simplify notation.
+where $\E^\pi_\bms$ is the mean over the transitions and the policy $\pi$. \end{defn} The objective $J_{\rm task}$ implicitly depends on the initial state $\bms_0$ distribution and the policy $\pi$, but we drop this dependence to simplify notation.
 Throughout we assume that spaces $\cS$ and $\cA$ are continuous, e.g., $\cS\subset\R^{n_s}$ and $\cA\subset\R^{n_a}$, where $n_s$ and $n_a$ are the dimensions of the state and action spaces.
 We consider an infinite-horizon problem for theoretical convenience, in practice, however, we use the finite horizon (or episodes) setting as common in the RL literature~\cite{sutton2018reinforcement}.
 We also minimize the objective adapting the notation by~\cite{chow2017risk}.
-In order to solve the problem, the value functions are typically introduced:
+To solve the problem, the value functions are typically introduced:

 where with a slight abuse of notation $\E^\pi_\bms$ is not averaging over the initial state $\bms_0$.
-In general, finding the representation of the optimal policy is not easy and the optimal policy can depend on the past trajectory.
-Remarkably, under some mild assumptions (see Appendix~\ref{app:theory}) the optimal policy solving Problem~\ref{prob:vanilla_mdp} depends only on the current state, i.e., $\bma_t \sim \pi(\cdot | \bms_t)$.
+In general, finding the representation of the optimal policy is not easy and the optimal policy can depend on the past trajectory, i.e., past state-action pairs.
+Remarkably, under some mild assumptions (see, for example, Appendix~\ref{app:theory}) the optimal policy solving Equation~\ref{prob:vanilla_mdp} depends only on the current state, i.e., $\bma_t \sim \pi(\cdot | \bms_t)$.
 This is a consequence of the Bellman equation which holds for the optimal value function $V^\ast_{\rm task}$:

-Additionally, using the Bellman equation we can also reduce the cost-to-go estimation to a static optimization rather than dynamic\footnote{There are still some non-stationary components in learning the value functions, since the new data is constantly acquired}.
+Additionally, using the Bellman equation we can also reduce the cost-to-go estimation to a static optimization rather than dynamic\footnote{There are still some non-stationary components in learning the value functions since the new data is constantly acquired.}.
 Both of these properties are at the heart of all RL algorithms.
 Now we can move on to constrained MDPs. \begin{defn} The constrained MDP (c-MDP) is a tuple $\cM_c = \langle \cS, \cA, \cP, c, \gamma_c, l, \gamma_l \rangle$ where additional terms are the safety cost $l:\cS \times \cA \rightarrow [0, +\infty)$ and the safety discount factor $\gamma_l \in(0, 1)$.
 The associated optimization problem is: